svalabs/checkmk_dcd_file_connector/README.md

 ## Building

-The project creates a build with every push.
+The project creates a build with every tag.
 Adjust the version in the `info` file accordingly if you plan to release.